ros-controls/ros2_control/controller_manager/doc/userdoc.rst

 hardware_components_initial_state.inactive (optional; list<string>; default: empty)
   Defines which hardware components will be configured immediately when controller manager is started.

-robot_description (mandatory; string)
-  String with the URDF string as robot description.
-  This is usually result of the parsed description files by ``xacro`` command.

 update_rate (mandatory; integer)
   The frequency of controller manager's real-time update loop.
   This loop reads states from hardware, updates controller and writes commands to hardware.